Hurtigruten from Hamburg

 As well as being experts at handling any last-minute adjustments, the Coastal Experience Team know everything there is to know about the Norwegian coast.
 They are here to answer your questions and, during onboard lectures and onshore landings, they will regale you with talks on topics such as nature, wildlife, history, and geology.

 During check-in, we provide you with a cruise card which makes life on board a lot easier.
 Not only is it the ID at the gangway when getting on and off the ship, it is also the key card to your cabin.
 It can also be used as your payment card on board for purchases in the shop and for drinks in the restaurants and bar.
-Register a Visa, American Express, Diners Club or MasterCard either upon check-in or at any time later in reception.
+Register a Visa, Diners Club or MasterCard either upon check-in or at any time later in reception.

 Please note that there are no money exchange services or facilities for cash withdrawals on board, so please bring any local currency with you.